-Environmental monitoring is one of the key sampling methods used to monitor the systems put in place to control the level of environmental contaminants in a clean room.
+Environmental monitoring is one of the key sampling methods used to monitor the systems put in place to control the level of environmental contaminants in a cleanroom.
 The number of viable bacteria recovered should not be used in isolation when reviewing environmental monitoring trends, the type of bacterial isolates recovered should also be considered.
-Choice of disinfection for the clean room is also a critical control so efficacy studies should include environmental contaminants seen in your facility, demonstrating the effectiveness of the disinfectant against environmental isolates recovered from your own clean room is best practise.
+Choice of disinfection for the cleanroom is also a critical control so efficacy studies should include environmental contaminants seen in your facility, demonstrating the effectiveness of the disinfectant against environmental isolates recovered from your own cleanroom is best practice.
 However, the identification, storage and verification can be a challenge.

 Environmental monitoring would include active air sampling, settle plates and contact plates and these will depend on the area being monitored as would the frequency of each sampling method.
-Following incubation any growth seen would be recorded in terms of colony forming units and the type of bacteria seen should also be identified and recorded to enable a holistic overview on the bacteria typically seen and may influence root cause / corrective actions when unusual isolates are recovered.
+Following incubation, any growth seen would be recorded in terms of colony-forming units and the type of bacteria seen should also be identified and recorded to enable a holistic overview of the bacteria typically seen and may influence root cause / corrective actions when unusual isolates are recovered.

 Environmental Isolates Identification

 Conventional phenotypic or commercially available phenotypic kits should be used to aid identification.
-The choice of test maybe influenced by the bacteria seen.
+The choice of test might be influenced by the bacteria seen.
 Most environmental bacteria are easy to identify to genus level based on Morphology, grouped with a catalase, oxidase and gram stain.
 Commercially available kits can be used and will help identify the genus and may report on the species.
-These kits and their ability to identify bacterial isolates depends on the information held within the kits corresponding data base, as such miss identification can occur.
-Therefore, it is crucial to review the morphology and gram stain alongside the commercial identification and not in replace of.
+These kits and their ability to identify bacterial isolates depends on the information held within the kit's corresponding database, as such miss identification can occur.
+Therefore, it is crucial to review the morphology and gram stain alongside the commercial identification and not in place of.

 Some cultures may need to be subbed from the initial environmental plate in the event these are mixed before identification can commence.
 Use a non-selective media, without neutralisers where possible, and ensure the culture is given the same growth conditions as the original environmental plate to aid recovery.
 It is important to understand that the number of subcultures an isolate is exposed to carries a risk of phenotypic or genetic drift, which can impact on the characteristics expressed by the culture when undertaking phenotypic or genotypic identification, typically one sub-culture should be sufficient for purifying a potential mixed culture.
 It is also important to know the cultures which are likely to express morphology variability and not to miss identify these as mixed cultures.